q&a

 I am an undergrad looking to join your lab.
 How do I apply?

 We welcome enthusiatic undergraduate research assistants who are excited about our lab’s work!
-If you are interested joining the lab, please reach out via email with a CV and a cover letter of your interests and training goals.
+If you are interested joining the lab, please complete this form.
+Please make sure to include the following in your application:

 What backgrounds are you looking for?

-Generally, indviduals with a strong background in computer science (or programming generally), cognitive/affective neuroscience, cognitive science, clinical science who are naturally curious and motivated to uncover open questions about the brain in mental health are aligned with our research ethos.
+Generally, indviduals with a strong background in computer science and engineering (or programming generally), cognitive or affective neuroscience, cognitive science, clinical science who are naturally curious and motivated to uncover open questions about the brain in mental health are aligned with our research ethos.
 We take an interdisciplinary approach and care deeply about using rigorous approaches to address key mechanistic questions of interactions between affect and mental health.

 What is it like to live in Iowa City?